Javi Marroquin Single Again, Possible Reconciliation With Kailyn Lowry On The Horizon

 A photo posted by Javi Marroquin (@javim9) on

 Rumors have been swirling about a possible reconciliation between Javi Marroquin and Kailyn Lowry.
-This is highly unlikely but would make for another addition to what was already one of the best Teen Mom fairytales.
+This is highly unlikely but would make for another addition to what was already one of the best Teen Mom fairy tales.
 She was pretty clear that she was over her marriage when Lowry attended the reunion last season.
 There was an admission that she reconsidered her feeling during the season premiere but once Marroquin returns home, things change dramatically.
-Lowry learned how to live without him during his deployment and now, she isn’t keen on taking him back.
+Lowry learned how to live without him during his deployment, and now, she isn’t keen on taking him back.

 From what has been revealed by Javi Marroquin, it looks like Cassie Bucka broke up with him.
 He talked about how lucky the guy who ends up with her will be and hinted that he was disappointed it was not him.
 The pictures they shared on social media depicted a happy relationship and Javi believes it may have been too much too fast.
 There was mention that she had dealt with her heart being broken prior to him and she was concerned it would happen again.
 Aside from that, walking into a relationship with someone who is a reality star and films a lot may have also affected her.
 This life has caused a lot of relationships to end in the franchise and Marroquin and Bucka could be a casualty as well.